Certificates of Electrical Safety (COES)

 The COES team can assist industry participants and consumers in the following ways:

-- COES systems processes – ESVConnect and Paper certificates
+- COES systems and processes for ESVConnect and paper certificates

-- COES – User identification numbers for lodgement of paper COES and registering on ESVConnect
+- User identification numbers for lodging paper COES and registering on ESVConnect

-- COES – Transfers i.e., incorrectly purchased under the wrong licence or registration
+- COES transfers (for example if a COES was incorrectly purchased under the wrong licence or registration)

-- COES – Requests for copies of COES from industry and consumers
+- Requests for copies of COES from industry and consumers.

 The currency and accuracy of this information cannot be guaranteed once printed or saved to a storage device.
 If in doubt, please check the Energy Safe Victoria website for the current version.